 Badass Longcoat: Bob himself wears a red, royal knight/pirate-like one when he shows up at conventions where he holds panels, and gave the same kind of outfit to his Minecraft avatar.

 Berserk Button: He really doesn't like The Empire in his Skyrim playthrough, so when the Riverwood Bard's song Bob jusk asked him to sing, turns out to be about the Imperials...
-Bob's reactions is quite explosive.
+Bob's reaction is quite explosive.

 BFS: With his various mods, he manages to craft himself Conan's very sword, and doesn't hesitate to use it, even though Battleaxes are still his favorite weapons.